-Accessible only by boat or an unmarked dirt road, Lindquist Beach on St Thomas is one of the Virgin Island's best kept secrets.
-A stretch of powdery white sand and luminous blue water, the untouched beach offers an idyllic retreat for sunbathing and swimming, whilst being in easy reach of the island’s big city life.
-Reefs on both ends of the shore overflow with tropical fish, providing an excellent opportunity to make use of you superyacht's snorkeling and scuba diving gear.
+Accessible only by boat or an unmarked dirt road, Lindquist Beach on St Thomas island is one of the best-kept secrets in the US Virgin Islands.
+A stretch of powdery white sand fringed by luminous blue water, the secluded beach offers an idyllic retreat for all-day relaxation and remains part of a protected 21-acre area called Smith Bay Park.
+Reefs on both ends of the shore overflow with tropical fish, providing an excellent opportunity for charterers to try out their superyacht's snorkelling and scuba diving gear.

-Palm tree-lined Deadman’s Bay on Peter Island is a mile-long crescent of pure perfection.
-According to legend, the beach was named after the pirates who were marooned on the neighbouring Dead Chest Island and washed up on its shores.
-A popular anchorage lies nearby and stepping ashore you’ll see why these pirates may have found gold after all.
-The waters are ideal for watersports and sea turtles can be spotted on the seagrass beds.
+Palm tree-lined Deadman’s Bay on Peter Island in the British Virgin Islands is a mile-long crescent of pure perfection.
+According to legend, the beach was named after a group of pirates who washed up on its shores after being marooned on neighbouring Dead Chest Island.
+A popular anchorage lies nearby making it easily accessible to superyacht-goers, and the waters are well-suited to watersports.
+Plus, sea turtles can sometimes be spotted in the seagrass beds.

 A surfer’s paradise can be found on Apple Bay Beach in west Tortola.
 Offering some of the best waves in the Caribbean, the conditions are perfect for beginners and pros alike.
-The pretty white sandy beach is also home to the popular surfer’s hangout Bombas Surfside Shack, renowned for its full moon parties, and local residents host Friday night fish fires under the banyon trees.
+The pretty white sandy beach is also home to the popular surfer’s hangout Bombas Surfside Shack, renowned for its full moon parties while local residents host Friday night fish fires under the banyon trees.

-A beautiful long curving sweep of sand known as Savannah Bay Beach lies to the north of Virgin Gorda Yacht Harbour.
-This unspoilt patch of beach with gin-coloured waters is often deserted and its spectacular sunsets are not to be missed.
-The bay also provides picturesque daytime anchorages and is reached via Blowing Point’s southern entrance.
+A long, curving sweep of sand known as Savannah Bay Beach lies to the north of Virgin Gorda Yacht Harbour in the BVI.
+This unspoilt patch of beautiful beach is often deserted which is surprising given its good looks and spectacular sunsets.
+The bay also provides picturesque daytime anchorages for superyachts and can be reached via Blowing Point’s southern entrance.

-Most beaches on St John offer an unrivalled level of quiet and unspoilt beauty, yet for the ultimate idyllic escape pay a visit to Honeymoon Beach.
+Most beaches in St John in the US Virgin Islands offer an unrivalled level of peace and serenity, but for the ultimate idyllic escape pay a visit to Honeymoon Beach.
 For those on the island, the beach can only be reached by a hike through the jungle, meaning yacht-goers often arrive to find the palm tree-lined shore deserted.
-Get your kayaks and paddleboards out for endless hours of fun.

-Another unmissable site on St John’s is Trunk Bay.
-With its pure white sand and border of lush foliage, this beach regularly ranks in magazine polls of the world's top ten beaches.
-Unfortunately, its beauty has not gone amiss and it’s a favourite with tourists too.
-However, rise early and you can have this beach all to yourself, and avid snorkelers will love the underwater trail of coral and other marine life.
+Another unmissable site on St John island is Trunk Bay.
+With its pure white sand and border of lush foliage, the bay regularly ranks as one of the world's top 10 beaches.
+Unfortunately, its beauty has not gone amiss among the tourists who flock here during the day.
+However, charterers who anchor off the coast overnight and rise early can have the scenic spot all to themselves.
+Snorkellers shouldn't leave without checking out the underwater trail of coral and other marine life.